When Can the Market Identify Old News?

 53 Pages Posted: 7 May 2014 Last revised: 7 Aug 2019

 Why do investors react to old information?
-We posit that it is cognitively difficult to identify old content combined from multiple sources.
-We use a unique dataset of all news passing through the Bloomberg terminal to differentiate "recombination" stories that draw content from several sources from direct "reprints."
-Firms see larger price moves on days when they have more recombination stories relative to reprints.
+We provide survey evidence to experimentally document that active finance professionals are more susceptible to old information when it comes as a recombination of content from multiple sources.
+To evaluate the market implications of this mechanism, we exploit a comprehensive dataset of news passing through the Bloomberg terminal.
+Recombination of old information prompts larger price moves and subsequent reversals than direct reprints of old stories.
 Furthermore, while overall reactions to old information have declined over time, differential reactions to recombination stories have risen.
-Altogether, these results point to investors' increased sophistication in discarding reprints, but continuing susceptibility to recombination of old information
+Altogether, we document investors' increased sophistication in discarding simple reprints but continuing susceptibility to recombination of old information.

 Keywords: news, information processing, investor inattention